Film Spoilers and

 Michael's Second Wife Sandra Was Actually His Own Daughter; He Was Double-Double Crossed by Business Partner "Uncle Bob" LaSalle

 He asked her to return back to New Orleans with him, and made plans to marry her in a church wedding on May 2nd, 1975.
 During the weeks before the wedding, she learned of the 1959 kidnapping and death of Michael's wife and child.
-Michael was vainly dissuaded from impulsively and hastily marrying Sandra by psychiatrist Dr. Ellman (Stocker Fontelieu) who had been summoned by LaSalle to his office - he was advised: "You shouldn't marry out of a sense of guilt or out of some morbid preoccupation with Elizabeth.
-And now Sandra is obsessed with the idea of Elizabeth...She's caught up in your fantasy."
+Michael was vainly dissuaded from impulsively and hastily marrying Sandra by psychiatrist Dr. Ellman (Stocker Fontelieu) who had been summoned by LaSalle to his office - Michael was advised:

 There were a number of surprises that followed:

-An Occurrence at Owl Creek Bridge/La Rivière du Hibou (1962, Fr.)
+An Occurence at Owl Creek Bridge (1962) (aka La Rivière du Hibou) (short)